Sukisho: Rain

 Possibly the turning point in the series.
 Sora and Sunao continue their life in school.
-All seems normal until Sora notices a child that looks very similar to himself.
+All seems normal until Sora notices a child who looks very similar to him.
 Also, some of his schoolmates are beginning to act a little strange.
-Even Sora begins to notice that something odd about his connection to Sunao and the relationship between their alternate personalities Yoru and Ran.
+Even Sora begins to notice something odd about his connection to Sunao and the relationship between their alternate personalities, Yoru and Ran.
 Depending on the choices of the player, Sora may end up with Sunao, Matsuri, Soushi, or Minato.
 Collecting all the CGs allows the player to access secret endings that involve Sora, Sunao, Matsuri, Shin-ichirou, and Nanami banding together as cosplaying bandits 848, 370, 332, 416, and 773.

 Sukisho cast's status prior to White Flower: